wwt9829/csc840-securityfirst/README.md

 Each of these issues can be addressed by the security first principle of least privilege, which ensures that users are given only the minimum level of privileges and permissions needed to perform required tasks.
 Organizations can protect themselves through the implementation of standardized security models, technical safeguards, and routine job responsibility audits.
 These actions reduce an organization’s attack surface, significantly curtailing the risk to business assets, operations, and people.

 ## Three Main Ideas
-1. What are privileges and permissions and how are they implemented?
-2. How is security first design supported by the principle of least privilege?
-    -    What role do access control privileges play in security first design?
-    -    What role do security models play in security first design?
+1. A privilege is the ability of a user or service to act on managed computer resources.
+    -   Privileges are typically implemented on users and processes.
+    -   Privileges affect access to and the ability to act on files and other resources.
+2. The principle of least privilege supports security first design by minimizing the number of privileges granted to a user for accomplishing assigned duties and disabling privileges that are unused or not required for accomplishing assigned duties.
+    -   Access control methods are formal presentations of the security policies enforced by the operating system.
+    -   Security models align with access control methods to enforce policies, supporting the principle of least privilege.
-3. What privilege escalation vulnerabilities are introduced when the principle is not followed?
+3. Horizontal and vertical privilege escalation (PrivEsc) vulnerabilities exploit configuration errors to gain unauthorized access into a system and access additional privileges or resources when the principle is not followed.

 ## Example
 ### Scenario